 5. To build sales pages.

 To be honest, I haven’t really explored LeadPages’ sales page templates a whole lot because I tend to design them myself in WordPress.
 However, when I created my free Pinterest e-book, I decided to create a sales page-esque landing page, which gave more information about the freebie, much like a sales page would.
 I also used one of LeadPages’ sales page templates to design it.
-You can view my e-book sales page here.

 Now, if you’re just starting out and can’t afford to hire a designer, then LeadPages could be a great option for designing a classy, professional sales page.
 They have lots of templates, which are easy for anyone to customize, so you’ll likely find something that would work well for your offer.